Educational Podcast From ARUP Laboratories

 In its latest guidelines, the American Society of Clinical Oncology (ASCO) indicates that CTC testing is not recommended in patients with early-stage invasive breast cancer to guide decisions about adjuvant systemic therapy.
 The National Comprehensive Cancer Network (NCCN) acknowledges that CTC testing can provide prognostic information but fails to show predictive value and is therefore not recommended.
 A recent meta-analysis suggests that CTCs have clinical validity as a prognostic marker and may provide useful information to clinicians and patients.
 However, CTC test results may not provide actionable information that impacts clinical outcome.

-Any individual suspected of being at risk for hereditary cancer should be offered genetic counseling in order to identify appropriate candidates for genetic testing.
-Genetic testing should be considered in high-risk individuals when it would impact the medical management of the tested individual and in at-risk family members.
-Genetic testing may involve single-gene testing for pathogenic variants in genes such as BRCA1/2 or multigene panel testing for additional high- and moderate-penetrance genes associated with breast cancer.
-Genes such as BRCA1/2, ATM, CDH1, CHEK2, PALB2, PTEN, and TP53 might be included in such a panel.
+Any individual suspected of being at risk for hereditary cancer should be offered genetic counseling or other formalized cancer risk assessment to determine appropriateness of genetic testing for themselves or other specified family members.
+Genetic testing should be considered when it would impact medical management. , Genetic testing may involve single-gene testing for pathogenic variants in genes such as BRCA1/2 or multigene panel testing for additional high- and moderate-penetrance genes associated with breast cancer.
+Genes such as BRCA1/2, ATM, CDH1, CHEK2, PALB2, PTEN, STK11, and TP53 might be included in such a panel.
 For more information, refer to the Familial Risk (Hereditary) Genetic Testing section.

 Circulating tumor markers, including cancer antigen (CA) 15-3, CA 27.29, and carcinoembryonic antigen (CEA), may be useful to monitor metastatic breast cancer along with a clinical evaluation to determine treatment response.
 Single measurements of these markers are not informative; serial measurements are required, using the same marker sequentially.